edgio-docs/edgio-docs/src/pages/guides/logs/rtld/web_server_log_delivery.md

     <a id="downsampling" />

-6. From the **Downsample the Logs** option, determine whether all or downsampled Reduces the amount of log data that will be delivered.
-For example, you may choose to only deliver 1% of your log data. log data will be delivered.
+6. From the **Downsample the Logs** option, determine whether to reduce the amount of log data that will be delivered.
+For example, you may choose to only deliver 1% of your log data.

     -   **All Log Data:** Verify that the **Downsample the Logs** option is cleared.
     -   **Downsampled Log Data:** Downsample logs to 0.1%, 1%, 25%, 50%, or 75% of total log data by enabling the **Downsample the Logs** option and then selecting the desired rate from the **Downsampling Rate** option.